Here are the answers to common inquiries about booking professionals speakers and our approach:

 Do you book free speakers?
 Even for great exposure?

 No. Our agency provides substantial value as does our talent.
-We have invested 20 years of professional development and tens of thousands of dollars in capital developing our capabilities, reputations and networks.
+We have invested over 20 years of professional development and many thousands of dollars in capital/labor developing our capabilities, reputations and networks.
 Promenade and our talent have bills to pay.
 Our vendors don’t accept “exposure” in lieu of dollars.
-If your budget is on the low side, we can often find a fit. $5,000 – $7,500 plus travel is typically the lowest fee range we handle.
+If your budget is on the low side, we can often find a fit. $7,500 plus travel is typically the lowest fee range we handle for in-person engagements.

 Why should I work with your bureau vs others?: